TELEPHONE COMPANY REQUIREMENTS

 - Competitive Local Exchange Carriers (CLECs) that began providing basic local exchange services after February, 1996 are regulated under Title 62 of the Idaho Code.
 CLECs must obtain a certificate, file tariffs/price lists, and have approved interconnection agreements, pay a regulatory fee, and are subject to the Commission's dispute resolution authority.

-- Other Telecommunications Service Providers that do not provide basic local service or MTS/WATS service are regulated under Title 62 of the Idaho Code.
-(Examples are providers of ISDN, xDSL, network and private line services, etc.) These companies are not required to have Certificates of Public Convenience or Necessity or to file price lists, but they are required to comply with the filing requirements of Idaho Code § 62-604.
+- Other Telecommunications Service Providers that do not provide traditional basic local service or MTS/WATS service maybe regulated under Title 62 of the Idaho Code if requested.
+(Examples are fixed voice over internet protocal "VoIP") These companies are not required to have Certificates of Public Convenience or Necessity or to file price lists, but they are required to comply with the filing requirements of Idaho Code § 62-604.

 - Pay Telephones are considered interexchange carriers and must comply with Title 62 laws and the PUC rules.
 Additional rules apply solely to pay telephones.

 - Exempt service providers are companies not subject to the Commission's Title 61 or Title 62 jurisdiction, such as video programming, cable, paging/answering, satellite or mobile radio telecommunication (wireless) services.
-Wireless service providers are required, however, to participate in the High Cost Fund and the Idaho Telephone Service Assistance Fund.
+Wireless service providers are required, however, to participate in the Idaho Telephone Service Assistance Program (ITSAP).